 Make sure there are certain provisions in your contract, such as a clause that brings you back home in case you lose your job while overseas, protections that guarantee repatriation expenses once your contract is over and an allocation for an independent tax advisor, since your taxes will get complicated.
 Also, says Lachowitz, don't assume your employer's human resources department or the relocation specialists they’ve hired will have all the answers you need.

-“Some relocation specialists are okay, but a lot of them get paid to make referrals, so [they may say], ‘Oh, go to this bank’ or ‘Go to this insurance agent,’” he says.
+“Some relocation specialists are OK, but a lot of them get paid to make referrals, so [they may say], ‘Oh, go to this bank’ or ‘Go to this insurance agent,’” he says.
 “Do your own independent investigation.
 And find a colleague who made a similar move recently.
 You can learn a lot from other people who have crossed the border before you, and they can tell you what didn't go right on their move.”

 3. You’ll have to be prepared to file two sets of tax returns.